 Our Rating: 4/5 (See: How Leaf Score is calculated)

-- It has a 100,000-gallon capacity activated carbon filter that should cover a household of four for a year
+- Has a 100,000-gallon capacity activated carbon filter that should cover a household of four for a year

 - The iSpring is certified by the NSF to remove any particles larger than 5 microns and is effective at removing chlorine, sediment, herbicides, pesticides, rust, and up to 95% of the contaminants in your water